JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/16.colourshift2/docs.md

 The social icons in the top left hand corner are rendered via the template.

 ### Social icon position
 To control the position of the social icons navigate to the design panel in the template settings.
 The social icons can be placed anywhere in the template layout.
-The demo features the social icons displayed in the top-right block.
+The demo features the social icons displayed in the left of the logo row.

 ![Social icon position](social2.png)

 ### Social icon content
-The content for the social icons can be set in the social panel in the template panel.
+The content for the social icons can be set in the social tab of the template panel.

 ![Social icon content](social3.png)

 ### Social Icon appearance

-The colour, size and other aspects of the social icon appearance can be controlled via the general settings side panel in the template's design panel.
+The colour, size and other aspects of the social icon appearance can be controlled via the general settings side panel in the template's design tab.

 ![Social icon content2](social4.png)

 ### Social icons on smaller screens

-On the demo when the template is viewed on smaller screens the social icons are no longer displayed on the top left of the screen, but are moved to the bottom.
+On the demo, when the template is viewed on smaller screens, the social icons are no longer displayed in the top left of the screen, but are moved to the bottom.

 ![Social icon Mobile](social5.png)

-This is achieved by adding the social-mobile block to the top row.
+This is achieved by adding the social-mobile block from the top row to the bottom position.

 ## Banner slideshow

 ![slideshow](banner1.jpg)

-The slideshow used in the Colourshift2 demo features a new type of slideshow that is not currently available in Zentools2, instead, it is available for Colourshift theme only.
+The slideshow used in the Colourshift2 demo features a new type of slideshow which is not currently available in Zentools2, instead, it is only available for the Colourshift theme.

-The slideshow is a adapitation of Slideshow Hero and uses additional CSS only available in Colourshift (applied using custom classes in the module).
+The slideshow is a adaptation of the Slideshow Hero layout and uses additional CSS only available in the Colourshift child theme (applied using a module class suffix in the modules advanced parameters tab).

 `colourshift`